noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

       - dependencies are shallow compared
       - if you include any dependencies you must include all dependencies
         - i.e. all props/values/whaatever that the effect relies on
-    - pass a function to setState to receive the previous state value
-    - pass a function to setState for expensive  calculations
-      - this function is only ncalled on the initial render
-      - subsequent renders use setState function returned from useState
     - react will invoke every effect in their lexical order

   - advanced